Friday, October 31, 2014

 Salt stalactite cascade

 The Salina Turda (salt mine) was simply beyond our imagination; once a place of unbelievable suffering, now a ritzy health/tourist resort.
-Having made our way underground, we visited the Terezia Mine (a conical or bell mine) 90m high with a lake and island (rowing boats included), a cascade of salt stalactites and a ferris wheel.
+Having made our way underground, we visited the Terezia Mine (a conical or bell mine) 112m deep with a lake and island (rowing boats included), a cascade of salt stalactites and a ferris wheel.
 Gizela Mine has a spa treatment room and no-one is allowed below for more than 5 hours.
 It is an incredibly interesting place if only to note that tourism knows few bounds.

 Bet you don't think this is the salt mine.
 Now fun & health park in one!